User-Driven Support for Visualization Prototyping in D3: Augmenting User Code

-Modelling users design goals help us understand how to recommend relevant interactions.
+Recommending relevant interactions could help D3 users find and prototype interesting interactions for their visualization designs.
 However, these recommendations alone would not be very useful to visualization designers.
-Users would still have to search for and implement these interactions themselves.
-A major goal for our work is to reduce the challenge of matching visualization specifications with corresponding interaction specifications in existing D3 examples through automation.
-A user should be able click a single button to automatically add an interaction to her design.
+Users would still have to search for example implementations and figure out how to integrate the code into their prototypes.
+A major goal of this work is \emph{to reduce the challenge of integrating code from different sources when prototyping visualization designs.} We envision a user clicking just a single button to automatically add an interaction to her design specification (addressing design consideration \textbf{C3}).

-Given a recommended interaction selected by the user, Minerva needs to be able to augment the existing code in the Editor (\autoref{fig:teaser}B) to include the relevant code for this interaction.
-The code augmentation process begins with the creation of high quality templates for each interaction supported in the Minerva system (described in \autoref{sec:generating_code:curating_templates}).
-These generated templates are used to perform the necessary code transformations through graph rewriting operations on the Abstract Syntax Trees (ASTs) of the users code.
-This process can be broken down into four distinct steps (1) identify relevant variables, (2) generate templates, (3) identify anchor points, (4) update code

-\paragraph{Identifying the Input Variables for the Interaction Template} Once the code has been converted to AST~\cite{babel2020}, Minerva identifies the components within the AST needed to make a viable template.
-The AST is traversed to search within functions or variable declarations for the needed components.
-For example if fitting a \textit{Hover} interaction on a scatter plot, Minerva assumes that at the end of a \textit{Hover} event, the color of a mark in the visualization would need to be restored to its original value.
-Hence it parses through the users code for the value assigned to the color of the target mark.
-If a variable is not found within the users code, a default value is assigned.

-\paragraph{Populating the Interaction Template} Once all the needed variables have been identified, they are fitted into the templates AST.
-This process is similar to the modifying templates with attributes process explained in \autoref{sec:generating-code:fitting-templates}.
-All API calls are updated with the right variable names and parameters as needed.
-For example in a hover interaction, the "mouseout" event will be updated to return the color of a mark to the original color specified in the code.

-\paragraph{Identifying Anchor Points in the AST for Insertion} Anchor points signify nodes within the AST which need to be changed in order to accommodate the new code for the interaction.
-For example to add the Hover interaction, a new node has to be created and added to the code section responsible for creating visual marks.
-As such Minerva parses through the AST to identify the key node for the corresponding code sections.
-This node will represent the anchor point for this transformation (see \autoref{fig:codeaugmentationexample}B).

-\paragraph{Inserting the Populated Template into the AST} Once the template node has been generated, we insert it into the AST effectively transforming it into a new sub-tree.
-Inserting the template node involves either pre-pending, replacing or appending the new template to the anchor node forming a completely new sub tree.
-The nature of the template node and semantic correctness of the code are taken into consideration when determining which of the insertion actions to perform.
-For our \textit{Hover} interaction, we would need to perform a replace action to make the template AST a parent node of the anchor node as seen in \autoref{fig:codeaugmentationexample}C. Once the template has be inserted, the new AST is converted back into code and presented to the user, highlighting the newly added code blocks.